Optimal Transport-based Adaptation in Dysarthric Speech Tasks: Introduction

-Dysarthria detection is currently evaluated by neurology experts through the use of clinical assessment tools that attribute a score to the capacity of the subject to perform perceptual and/or acoustic tasks.
-This procedure can be laborious and time consuming.
-Therefore, a rapid and objective dysarthria detection procedure could help the therapist in the diagnosis.\\ In the last years, the research community started to look at dysarthria detection by learning a mapping from the acoustic features to the text label \cite{williamson2015, an2015}.
+In the last years, the research community started to look at dysarthria detection by learning a mapping from the acoustic features to the text label \cite{williamson2015, an2015}.
 In \cite{tu2017}, the authors proposed an interpretable DNN model in which they added an intermediate layer that acts as a bottle-neck feature extractor providing nasality, vocal quality, articulatory precision and prosody features.
 They showed that this interpretable features are highly correlated with the evaluation of speech-language pathologists.
 In \cite{cernak2017} the authors propose a deep learning approach to compute phonological posteriors from the speech signal and model the voice quality spectrum in patient affected by Parkinson's Disease (PD).
-In \cite{vasquez2017}, articulation impairments of PD patients are analyzed by time–frequency representations (TFRs), used to feed a convolutional neural network (CNN) and discriminate between patients and healthy speakers.\\ However, none of the previous studies considered the mismatch between training and testing data.
-To the best of our knowledge, this is the first work in which domain adaptation is applied to dysarthria detection.
-We take into account the case in which we have access to multiple dysarthric datatsets with different types of noise.
-While the domain adaptation problem for dysarthric speech has not been addressed yet, the adaptation of a model to a new unseen speech dataset with a different noise type is an old problem that always attracted the attention of the research community \cite{van1989, cung1993, furui2008}.
-Due to the fact that both dysarthria detection and noise robustness are challenging tasks, they tend to be treated separately.
-However, it is worthwhile to consider them as a unique problem.
-Indeed, dysarthric speech corpora are usually collected at the hospitals that are not equipped to record speech in absence of noise.\\
+In \cite{vasquez2017}, articulation impairments of PD patients are analyzed by time–frequency representations (TFRs), used to feed a convolutional neural network (CNN) and discriminate between patients and healthy speakers.